telegraphic/ska-sdp-datamodels/docs/src/RASCIL_install.rst

 Installation
 ============

-RASCIL can be run on a Linux or macos machine or cluster of machines.
+RASCIL can be run on a Linux or macos machine or cluster of machines, using python 3.7 or 3.8.
 At least 16GB physical memory is necessary to run the full test suite.
 In general more memory is better.
 RASCIL uses Dask for multi-processing and can make good use of multi-core and multi-node machines.

 Installation via pip
 ++++++++++++++++++++